TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 (Subsec:LinSystems:RowReduction)=

-## Row Reduction and Echelon Forms
+## Row reduction and echelon forms

 In {numref}`Subsec:LinSystems:Elimination` we have solved linear systems by eliminating variables from equations.
 It would be nice to have a clear mark where we can stop rewriting the given system, to forestall ending up in a never ending loop.
 When we use the notation of an augmented matrix we can identify such a mark.
 We first need a few more definitions.